Julia Masci- Textile Artist.

 Born in 1979 in Toronto Canada, first generation Canadian, I grew up surrounded by women in her family making beautiful functional works of art.
 Learning embroidery and other needle work at a young age, I have always been fascinated with the creative process.
 As a young adult I began using plants to dye my own fabrics which I would then sew into various items.
 Using ethically foraged, sourced or home grown plants to use as dye, I create unique, ecofriendly, long lasting pieces of art, meant to be used in the everyday, paying homage to the women who passed down the knowledge of slow textile art.

-Everything I create begins with raw materials, hemp and organic cotton fabric, cotton cord, which I then dye in small batches using locally foraged or ethically purchased plants, as well as low impact synthetic dyes.
+Everything I create begins with raw materials, hemp and organic cotton fabric, cotton cord, which I then dye in small batches using ethically foraged or ethically purchased plants.
 Some fabrics are bundled dyed using local leaves and flowers, to create one of a kind prints..
 Other fabrics are hand blockprint, or screenprint with my own original art.
 All of these processes produce unique, fabrics to then sew into the various items.

 ....a little more about me....